-Temple Japan is open and currently offering a mix of in-person, hybrid and online classes for Temple Japan degree-seeking students.
-The course schedule site indicates which courses are in-person for the current term.
-To read more about Temple Japan operations, visit the TUJ homepage.
+Temple Japan has remained open throughout the pandemic offering a mix of in-person, hybrid and online classes for Temple Japan degree-seeking students.

 Current Conditions in Japan

 The number of COVID-19 cases in Japan fluctuates but overall has been low in comparison with many countries around the world.
 The government issues periodic state of emergency measures in response to rising case numbers.
 These measures provide guidance to how businesses may operate, including open hours and remote work requirements.
 The government may also ask people to refrain from non-essential excursions during a state of emergency.